Spider201866/Alan_web/memory-bank/projectbrief.md

 - Ensure accessibility for users, including keyboard navigation and screen reader compatibility.
 - Maintain a consistent and intuitive user interface across all pages.
 - Implement robust security measures, including Content Security Policy (CSP) and rate limiting.
+- Enhanced with PWA capabilities, allowing offline use and installability.

 ## Goals
 - Deliver accurate and helpful information to users regarding eye, skin, and ear health.